warrenelder/battery-metrics/README.md

 Each application can be run from cmd line.

 $ cd /battery-metrics/battery-metrics

 $ dotnet run

+**Console App**

+This prompts you for a filename eg testdata.txt which must be located in "battery-metrics/battery-metrics" directory.

+**Web App**

 The web app can send emails, but the smpt server must be setup.
 I have utilised Gmail's SmtpClient to send emails.
 To setup go to the *HomeController* and edit the following code;